amdGuizmo/WordFinder/README.md

 Folders description:

--Artifacts: All the documents that describe the project
+1. Artifacts: All the documents that describe the project
--Pack: All the release artifacts like setup and Dlls
+2. Pack: All the release artifacts like setup and Dlls
--WordFinder: WindowsForms project for view layer
+3. WordFinder: WindowsForms project for view layer
--WordFinderLib: ClassLibrary project with the logic
+4. WordFinderLib: ClassLibrary project with the logic
--WordFinderSetup: Setup project
+5. WordFinderSetup: Setup project
--WordFinderTest: Test project with all the tests for WordFinderLib
+6. WordFinderTest: Test project with all the tests for WordFinderLib

 How to generate a new setup